 Getting Started with Embedded Systems

-- Making Embedded Systems: Design Patterns for Great Software - A great beginner's overview of programming for embedded systems.
-White provides interview tips, architecture, design patterns, and advice on tackling your first embedded project.
+Making Embedded Systems: Design Patterns for Great Software - Introductory book.
+Includes interview tips, design patterns, and your first embedded project

 Managing Your Career

 - The Unwritten Laws of Engineering was written in 1944, and its advice on career management still applies today

 - Marc Andreesen's Guide to Personal Productivity